seqscope/NovaScope/docs/installation/requirement.md

 ## Installing NovaScope

-To install [NovaScope](../index.md), clone the repository from GitHub using the following command.
-Use `--recursive` to initializes and updates each submodule in NovaScope.
+To install [NovaScope](../index.md), clone the repository from GitHub with the following command, use `--recursive` to initialize and update all submodules.

 ```bash
 git clone --recursive https://github.com/seqscope/NovaScope.git
 ```

-If you've already cloned NovaScope without its submodules (by forgetting to use the `--recursive` option), you can initialize and update the submodules afterwards with the following commands:
+If you've already cloned NovaScope without its submodules (by forgetting to use the `--recursive` option), initialize and update submodules by running:

 ```bash
 smk_dir=/path/to/the/novascope/directory